[ Printer Friendly Version ] [ Report Abuse ]

 “Let’s do it Prongs.”

 Bellatrix Lestrange was the first to lower her hood.
 She peered around maliciously with her darkly set eyes and waited.
 Next to her another hooded figure lowered his hood.
 Lucius Malfoy’s appearance was striking with his long blond bright hair and he seemed to be waiting for something to.
-Other stood around the room, some masked, some still hooded.
-Then their heads all turned in the direction of the back room as Lord Voldemort walked casually into the room.
+Other death eaters stood around the room, some masked, some still hooded.
+Then their heads all turned in the direction of the back room as Lord Voldemort walked towards them.

 The poor woman shook even more violently as Bellatrix spoke each word.
 Bellatrix removed the hood to reveal a woman with a heart shaped face, brown hair and big blue eyes that were watering with fresh tears.
 She had been tortured that much was clear, by looking at her and here she was surrounded.

-“I am going to enjoy killing you Amy Benson.
+"I am afraid that you may have to much worth to those who may come asking annoying questions later on..."
+He hissed out.
+"Because of this, I am going to enjoy killing you Amy Benson.
 You probably don’t recognize me now though do you?
-I told you I would one day haunt your dreams.”
+No, I don't look like the boy you knew so long ago.
+I told you I would one day haunt your dreams."

-Amy Benson said, “T-Tom?”
-Then let out an ear piercing scream.
-James and Sirius watched as Voldemort raised his wand and spoke an incantation that no one could hear over her scream, but saw a jet of green light.
+Scared for her life, Amy called out in a small voice "T-Tom?"
+Her eyes were wide with fear and her face was as pale as a ghost.
+James and Sirius watched from the window as Voldemort raised his wand and spoke an incantation that no one could hear over her blood curdling scream, but saw the jet of green light.

 Around them James and Sirius heard several pops just before the scream diminished.
 Then all hell broke loose.
-Voldemort’s face became paled and deadly as his death eaters ran to form ranks at the now visible forms of duelers.
+Voldemort’s face became paled and deadly as his death eaters ran to form ranks at the now visible forms of duelers scattered around the entrance of the derelict building.

 Curses flew everywhere and it was everything James and Sirius could do to keep the cloak on and dodge the curses flying all around them as the fighters spilled into the Alley way.
 They were able to safely hide themselves in a nook in the corner to watch the scene unfold in front of them.
 Suddenly there were small cracks from the death eater’s disapperating, but not before one was able to cast the dark mark over the shop.
 Then a loud bang shook the Alley and the duelers, James and Sirius were all tossed onto the ground, Voldemort had disappeared.